Loveday’s Internees – the other prisoners of war

 Under the Geneva Convention there was no compulsion to work but those who did received ten cents a day, which they could spend in their canteen.

-Many of the men were keen to make their lives as normal as possible, so immersed themselves in pursuits such as agriculture, construction, administration and arts and crafts.
+Many of the men were keen to make their lives as normal as possible, so they immersed themselves in pursuits such as agriculture, construction, administration and arts and crafts.

 Photo supplied by Rosemary Gower